cougz/ovh-techlabs/README.md

 OVHcloud is a global cloud provider that delivers industry-leading performance and cost-effective solutions to better manage, secure, and scale data.

+## 🎪 TechLabs Events

+OVHcloud TechLabs events are invitation-only technical workshops hosted at OVHcloud facilities and partner locations worldwide.
+Each event features:

+- Expert-led sessions on cloud technologies
+- Hands-on labs with real OVHcloud infrastructure
+- Individual cloud environments for each attendee
+- Networking opportunities with OVHcloud engineers

+This source code powers the automation and content delivery for these exclusive events.

 ---

-For support and questions, please open an issue or contact the TechLabs team.
+For support and questions about the TechLabs platform code, please open an issue.
+For event inquiries, contact the OVHcloud TechLabs team.